OptimisticLock/GeometryD/README.md

 This is the latest snapshot of the  renderer [svg/render.html](svg/render.html).
 ![Snapshot](svg/snapshot.png).

-After spending a lot of time refactoring everything, it renders SOMETHING again, hooray!
+After spending a lot of time refactoring everything, it renders simple shapes again, hurray!